aglotoff/html-project-template/README.md

-# HTML Boilerplate
+# HTML Project Template

-This is a boilerplate for HTML projects.
-Its primary usage is to create HTML pages that could be hosted statically or, for example, converted into a CMS theme.
+This is a starter template for HTML projects.
+Its primary usage is to create HTML pages that could be hosted statically or converted into CMS theme / web application.

 This project is based on [Gulp](https://gulpjs.com/) and uses [Pug](https://pugjs.org/) as the template engine.